Traditional SEO: The Foundation of Digital Visibility

 How SEO Powers GEO

-- User Signals: Engagement metrics influence AI training data
+- User Signals: Engagement metrics influence content quality assessment

 Unified Optimization Strategy